frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 This means cache this request to `url` for 1 day and save it as json.
 I could still use `process.env.ELEVENTY_ENV === 'production'` to prevent running in PROD, but this will be cached for 1 day, so I don't think I need to worry about performance anymore.

+I wish there is a way to `read` the cache data, or maybe there already is.

 ## Transform the data

 Midpoint: The point of no return.
 Something big and unexpected happens, and now there's no going back to the Hero's normal life.{c-post\_\_explanation}

-Now I need transform this fetched data to be UI ready one.
+Now I need transform this fetched data to be UI ready.

 ```json
 {